Russia accuses Ukraine of mounting ‘sabotage’ attack across border | KRDO

 In a Telegram post, the groups said they had “fully liberated the settlement of Kozinka of Belgorod region.
 [The] first groups have entered Grayvoron.”

-The Freedom for Russia Legion numbers a few hundred of diehard, battle-hardened Russian volunteers fighting their own people as part of the Ukrainian armed forces.
+The Freedom of Russia Legion numbers a few hundred of diehard, battle-hardened Russian volunteers fighting their own people as part of the Ukrainian armed forces.

 Caesar is a member of the group.
 He is a former teacher, a father and has a wife living in Kyiv.
 He told CNN last year that he had dedicated his life to toppling Russian President Vladimir Putin and marching into Red Square and the Kremlin itself.